Anchor: Anchor parts

-Iron was afterwards introduced for the construction of anchors, and an improvement was made by forming them with teeth, or "flukes", to fasten themselves into the bottom.
-This is the iconic anchor shape most familiar to non-sailors.
+An anchor grips the sea floor with flukes, pointed iron teeth.
+[An anchor], "the honest, rough piece of iron, so simple in appearance, has more parts than the human body has limbs: the ring, the stock, the crown, the flukes, the palms, the shank."

 This form has been used since antiquity.
 The Roman Nemi ships of the 1st century AD used this form.
 The Viking Ladby ship (probably 10th century) used a fluked anchor of this type, made of iron, which would have had a wooden stock mounted perpendicular to the shank and flukes to make the flukes contact the bottom at a suitable angle to hook or penetrate.